tosin2013/bare-metal-assisted-installer/README.md

 # Deploy Bare-Metal Clusters via Hive and Assisted Installer
-The below instructions shows how to eploy a single node bare metal Openshift Cluster.
+The below instructions shows how to deploy a single node bare metal Openshift Cluster.
 Native OpenShift or CRC may be used when running the instuctions below.

 # Requirements
 * kustomize